EN

 • To:

-Human beings as inherently or primarily: subjective; valuing; emotional; compassionate; altruistic; potential-actualizing; purpose-driven; community-seeking; collaborative.
+Human beings as inherently or primarily subjective; valuing; emotional; compassionate; altruistic; potential-actualizing; purpose-driven; community-seeking; collaborative.

 • From: